Trading Glass

 Introduction

-You’ve placed your stop.
-You’ve executed your trade.
-Now the question is:
+You've placed your stop.
+You've executed your trade.
+The post-mortem question is unavoidable:

 "Was my stop too tight, too loose, or just right?"